 - exceptions information associated with a service flow as "excepInfos" attribute.

-If the NF service consumer cannot successfully fulfil the received HTTP POST request due to an internal error or an error in the HTTP POST request, the NF service consumer shall send an HTTP error response as specified in clause 5.7.
+If the NF service consumer cannot successfully fulfil the received HTTP POST request due to an internal error or an error in the HTTP POST request, the NF service consumer shall send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in clause 5.7.

 Upon successful reception of the HTTP POST request with "{notifUri}" as request URI and "AfEventExposureNotif" data structure as request body, the NF service consumer shall send a "204 No Content" HTTP response, as shown in step 2 of figure 4.2.4.2-1.